Transforming Libro.ca Through Storytelling

 Target Audiences

-Taking a closer look at the Libro’s website, it must cater to a diverse audience with varying motivations, awareness levels, and goals.
+I thoroughly examined Libro’s website and recognized the need to serve a diverse audience with different motivations, awareness levels, and goals.

-We identified three primary audience groups within our target market segments:
+From this, we identified three primary audience groups within our target segments:

 🔍 User Research Insights

-To understand how well the current homepage was meeting user needs, I conducted 20 user interviews across a mix of prospective and current Libro Owners.
+To understand how well the current homepage was meeting user needs, I conducted 20 user interviews across a mix of prospective and current Libro customers.

 The insights gathered aligned closely with issues raised during strategic alignment conversations and revealed pain points that directly impacted both user satisfaction and business goals.